 - Evaluate ability to cope in his/her usual environment.

-- Review and understanding treatment regimen.

-- Reassessment of inhaler techniques.

-- Reassess need for long-term oxygen.

 - Document the capacity to do physical activity and activities of daily living.

-- Document symptoms: CAT or mMRC.
+Document symptoms: CAT or mMRC.

-- Determine status of comorbidities.
+Determine status of comorbidities.

+12 - 16 WEEKS FOLLOW-UP

-- Evaluate ability to cope in his/her usual environment.
+- Evaluate ability to cope in his/her usual environment

 - Review understanding treatment regimen.

-- · Reassessment of inhaled techniques.
+- Reassessment of inhaler techniques.

 - Reassess need for long-term oxygen.

 - Document the capacity to do physical activity and activities of daily living.

 - Measure spirometry: FEV1.

 - Document symptoms: CAT or mMRC.

 - Determine status of comorbidities.